 • Touching their bedding, towels, or clothing.

-• Sharing utensils or cups with them.
+• Sharing their utensils or cups.

 • Wash your hands often with soap and water.
 Or use an alcohol-based hand sanitizer.

 • If you're caring for someone who has mpox, wear a mask and gloves.
 Throw away gloves after use.
-Wash your hands with soap and water.

 When should you call for help?